Safety Reporting - SOP 1.4.b

 Where an unexpected event is likely to seriously affect the benefit-risk balance, the medical monitor and the investigator shall take appropriate urgent safety measures to protect the subjects.
 The information should be provided to CI for reporting to authorities.

-The CI must report all unexpected events through CTIS to the authorities of the country (or countries) concerned without undue delay, and at the latest within 15 days.
+The CI must report all unexpected events to the authorities of the country (or countries) concerned through CTIS, without undue delay, and at the latest within 15 days.
 Any urgent safety measures taken must be reported through CTIS without undue delay, and at the latest within 7 days after measures have been taken.

 Reporting of pregnancies

-Pregnancies should be reported by the PI to the sponsor within the timelines and reporting lines as described under AE recording farther up.
+Pregnancies should be reported by the PI to the sponsor within the timelines and reporting lines as described under AE recording above.
 As much information as possible should be gathered about the expecting mother and her baby.
 The mother and the baby should be followed for at least three months after delivery, if possible, provided consent for collection of data is given.
 Information about a pregnant partner can only be collected upon consent from the partner.
 If a pregnancy has an adverse outcome (i.e. for the mother and/or the baby), an SAE report must be completed.
-Information about the baby can only be collected upon consent from the parents (guardians).
+Information about the baby can only be collected with consent from the parents (guardians).

 Annual Safety Report